clintharris/IDBSideSync/NOTES.md

     - The "when" is a hybrid logical clock timestamp.
   - Each agent maintains its own collection of these messages; in effect, they create an "operation journal / log".
     - An accompanying data structure, a merkle tree, is also maintained that makes it possible to _quickly_ compare different message collections and figure out (roughly) which messages need to be exchanged to sync the collections.
-    - The merkle tree only stores what it needs to answer the question "what is the last time at which the collections had the same messages?": time (as keys) and hashes (as values) made from all known messages at those times.
+    - The merkle tree only stores what it needs to answer the question "at what time did the collections begin to have different messages?": time (as keys) and hashes (as values) made from all known messages at those times.
   - These messages are shared among agents, including a server agent that just acts as a centralized "message buffer" for syncing agents that can't connect directly.
   - When an agent (A₁) syncs with another agent (A₂):
     - A₁ sends its own merkle tree (JSON) to A₂ (which could be a server).